qlcchain/qlcchain.github.io/docs/zh/api/rpc/settlement.md

     - `count`:  max settlement contract records size
     - `offset`: offset of all settlement contract records
 - **Returns**:
-    - `info`: total destroyed token amount
+    - `info`: all CDR status which are matched

 - **Example**: